WhaleJ84/git-for-gits/README.md

 no changes added to commit (use "git add" and/or "git commit -a")
 $ git add src/main.py
-$ git commit -m 'appended print statement to file' [main 7e493bd] appended print statement to file
+$ git commit -m 'apended print statement to file' [main 7e493bd] appended print statement to file
  1 file changed, 1 insertion(+)
 $